Want your kids to focus less on “stuff” and more on people? Try these six ways to serve others at Christmas with them!

-“Did they have a home?”
-Sprout asked me.
-I had just finished telling him the Christmas story.
+“Did they have a home?” my three-year-old asked as I finished telling him the Christmas story.

-Here are some ways to turn away from consumerism and towards others at Christmas:
+Here are some ways to turn away from consumerism and towards serving others at Christmas:

 Have kids pick out gifts for others

-With Sprout coming up with his own Christmas list for the first time, it’s good timing to involve him in getting gifts for other people.
-Engaging him in the process reminds him that he’s not the only one who gets gifts and the real reason for giving gifts in the first place – to show our love for each other.
+With my three-year-old, nicknamed Sprout, coming up with his own Christmas list for the first time, it was good timing to involve him in buying gifts for other people.
+We can use it to reinforce the real reason for giving gifts – to show our love for each other.

-It also helps him consider that other people have needs and wants different from his own.
+Involving kids in the process also helps them consider other people have needs and wants different from their own.
 We recently bought a birthday gift for a friend’s son who is turning five.
-When we asked Sprout what we should get, he recommended the same Little Tykes’ tractor that we bought for a one-year-old’s birthday party a few weeks ago.
-After explaining that he would be too old for such a tractor, we helped him think through options for more age-appropriate gifts.
+When we asked Sprout what we should get, he recommended the same tractor that we bought for a one-year-old’s birthday party a few weeks earlier.
+After explaining that he would be too old, we helped him think about more age-appropriate gifts.

 Talk frankly about economic inequality

-Giving to charity at Christmas is a great starting point for conversations about economic inequality.
-One thing that my mom always taught me as a kid was how lucky I was to have a good home, loving parents, plenty of toys/books, and wonderful experiences.
-She wasn’t trying to pull a guilt trip – just making me aware of my privilege.
-And I’m so glad she did.
+Giving to charity is a great starting point for conversations about economic inequality.
+As a kid, my mom taught me how lucky I was to have a good home, loving parents, plenty of toys/books, and wonderful experiences.
+She wasn’t trying to pull a guilt trip; she was making me aware of my privilege.
+I’m so glad she did.

 Include service in your holiday traditions